-All new development should provide a mix of housing to meet local needs as identified in the most up to date Local Housing Needs Survey Report and should include an element of low cost market housing (at least one such house in each development).
+All new development should provide a mix of housing to meet local needs as identified in the most up to date Local Housing Needs Survey Report and should include an element of low cost market housing.
 The Neighbourhood Plan will support the provision of smaller dwellings and development that provides for the changing needs and life-styles of an ageing population including Lifetime Homes standard in accordance with current national guidance, Building for Life 12.